 Permanent LVADs is the topic of discussion in our report on “Bionic Woman” and Dr David Rawitscher at The Heart Hospital Baylor,Plano says not only is it a good thing but he also says “it’s lifesaving.”

-In case you missed them, you may want to check our past reports, Premium Content in Archives Stop Robo Calls Now or Premium Content in Archives B12 Breakthrough: Patient #1.
+In case you missed them, you may want to check our past reports, Premium Content in Archives Smart House for Seniors Effects of Early Exposure to Antidepressants.
 Premium Content in the Archives may be purchased for as little as $9 for 24-hour, unlimited access.
 If you would like to access Premium Content for the first time click here.